MTG/essentia.js/CONTRIBUTING.md

 # Contribute to `essentia.js`

-We are more than happy to collaborate and receive your contributions to `essentia.js`.
+You are more than welcome to collaborate and submit your contributions to `Essentia.js`.
 The best practice of submitting your code is by creating pull requests to our GitHub [repository](https://github.com/MTG/essentia.js) following our contribution policy.

 By submitting your code you authorize that it complies with the Developer's Certificate of Origin.